FusionCache/docs/docs/index.md

 <br/>

 ## Start Here
-Start with understanding the Concepts, then follow the Quickstart tutorial.
+A good start are [Concepts](concepts.md) and then [Objects](objects.md).
+There's a Quickstart and [Design](design.md) information.

 {: .important}
-> The documentation assumes you are familiar with JSON and UUIDs (universally unique identifiers).
+> The documentation assumes familiarity with JSON and UUIDs (universally unique identifiers).
 >
-> The Quickstart assumes you are familiar with Docker.
+> The Quickstart assumes familiarity with Docker.